LifeBogger presents the Full Story of a Dutch Football Manager best known by the Nickname; ‘The King’.

 According to The Daily Telegraph, it emerged in 2009 that Van Gaal had lost 5 million pounds investing in fraudster Bernie Madoff’s Ponzi scheme.

 This is a Wall Street guru’s Ponzi scheme.
-He along with various other stars of the international sports world lost fortunes after dealing directly or indirectly with Madoff.
+He and various other stars of the international sports world lost fortunes after dealing directly or indirectly with Madoff.

 The Sun once revealed that players’ much-loved Barry Moorhouse, 64, was once shown the exit door (sacked) by van Gaal for no just course despite spending after 47 years with the club.

 He was the Reds’ player liaison manager.
-He started out with the club as a matchdays officer and cashier for the Manchester United Development Association which was the fundraising arm of the club.
+Barry Moorhouse started out with the club as a matchdays officer and cashier for the Manchester United Development Association, which was the fundraising arm of the club.
 He was later moved to the role of Player Adviser.

-Louis van Gaal Childhood Story Plus Untold Biography Facts: Issue with Johan Cruyff and Ronald Koeman
+Louis van Gaal Biography – Issue with Johan Cruyff and Ronald Koeman:

 He once had an issue with Dutch legend Johan Cruyff while he was a player.
 The boss will no longer speak to Dutch legend Johan Cruyff, 67 — a former rival for a place in the Ajax side of the early 1970s.
 According to close friends, they are still yet to reconcile.